 Eating flax seeds helps blood pressure according to an analysis of 15 studies in Clinical Nutrition [R].
 However, flaxseed oil was not effective for blood pressure compared to eating flaxseed powder.

 How to get the most from flax seeds

 You are going to want to, first and foremost, grind these flax seeds up before you use them.
 This will help you absorb the nutrients better.

 Another gut-healthy step: Ferment the seeds.
-Simply add the ground flax seeds to filtered water, about 1:4 ratio.
-Add in a tablespoon of apple cider vinegar or sauerkraut juice to help speed up the fermentation process.
+Simply add the ground flax seeds to filtered water, about a 1:4 ratio.
+Add a tablespoon of apple cider vinegar or sauerkraut juice to help speed up the fermentation process.

 Leave this mixture on the counter for several hours, then add it to various baked goods if desired.
 You can also mix it into yogurt and refrigerate it overnight.